ali46-2/realtime_ocr_with_text-to-speech/README.md

 ```

 ## Configuration
 The server URL for the IP Webcam server, and the webcam id must be specified in the [config.ini](config.ini) file before running the program.
-If you do not intend to use IP Webcam, then leave the `ip_port` field to its default value.
+If you do not intend to use IP Webcam, then you can ignore the `ip_port` field.
 Do not remove the field though.
-The program will automatically try use the webcam if it notices that the server URL is incorrect or if the URL is not reachable.
+The program will automatically try to use the webcam if it notices that the server URL is incorrect, missing, or if the URL is not reachable.